omega-gg/VBML/ethics.md

 The freedom to access means that the user should be able to access video resources with no intermediary between the software client and the data.
 In other words, the data bytes should be accessed directly on the remote server.
-This should be applied for video resources and related resources like metadata or subtitles.
+This should be applied for video sources and related resources like metadata(s) or subtitles.

 ### The freedom to organize